Woodworking Home Page Index of tips See Furniture Plesums Home Page

 From Austin go north on I35, exit 257 onto Chandler Road.
 Go east (right) to the third street on the right, Cypress Boulevard.

-I have visited, but not bought from them yet.
-They are a wholesale-only lumber yard, where you place your order in person or by phone, they pull the wood, and either deliver it to you, or you can pick up the bundle they have prepared.
+I visited several years ago, but not bought from them yet.
+They are (or were) a wholesale-only lumber yard, where you place your order in person or by phone, they pull the wood, and either deliver it to you, or you can pick up the bundle they have prepared.
 You may look at the lumber in their warehouse, but there is no option for selecting boards.
 They do sell hardware at attractive prices.

 Special note on Walnut lumber